eriknyquist/ptttl/README.rst

 In order to keep things readable for large PTTTL files with multiple concurrent tracks, a semicolon character ``;`` can be used further break up melodies into more practical blocks.
-Just as the veritcal pipe character ``|`` seperates *concurrent* tracks within a single melody, the semicolon character seperates multiple *sequential* melodies within a single data section.
-Melodies seperated by semicolons will be stitched together, one after the other, in the final output.
+Just as the veritcal pipe character ``|`` seperates *concurrent* tracks within a single polyphonic melody, the semicolon character seperates multiple *sequential* polyphonic melodies within a single data section.
+Blocks of notes seperated by semicolons will be "stitched together", or concatenated, in the final output.

-The semicolon does not affect any of the timings or pitch of the generated tones; it just makes the PTTTL source a bit more readable.
+The semicolon does not affect any of the timings or pitch of the generated tones; it just makes the PTTTL source a bit more readable, and gives you more options for organizing the lines when writing music.
 Have a look at this larger PTTTL file, with 4 simultaneous melodies, for a good example of why the semicolon is useful:

 ::